 - Renal impairment: Reduce dose if creatinine rises and reassess diuretic dose provided heart failure is adequately controlled.
-Consider renal attery sterosis if creatinine has risen quickly.
-Hyperklamina: The need for K supplements is usually reduced. - Spironolactone in low dosage (12.5-25 mg/day) has proven to be of benefit in heart failure when added to ACE inhibitors and loop diurectics.
+Consider renal artery stenosis if creatinine has risen quickly. - Hyperkalaemia: The need for potassium supplements is usually reduced. - Spironolactone in low dosage (12.5-25 mg/day) has proven to be of benefit in heart failure when added to ACE Þ. inhibitors and loop diurectics.
 Careful monitoring of potassium and creatinine is required.
 Similarly, amiloride or triamterene are sometimes necessary to counter refractory congestion or loop diuretic induced potassium depletion.
-Potassium sparing diuretics should be used with caution if significant renal impairment and should not be combined.
+Potassium sparing diuretics should be used with caution if significant renal impairment and should not be combined. - Thiazide diuretics (e.g., metolazone 2.5 mg once daily, bendrofluazide 2.5 mg once daily) - These agents can induce a profound diuresis in a patient with persisting oedema who is already on frusemide and a potassium sparing diuretic and can be extremely useful.
+They need to be given as a single 'one off' dose and their effect monitored.